wvanderp/the-right-tool/docs/adding-a-tool.md

    ];
    ```

 **Important Notes:**
+- Use dynamic imports (`React.lazy()`) for all tool components to enable code splitting and improve initial load performance.
 - Use kebab-case for routes (e.g., `/my-new-tool`).
 - The route should be unique and descriptive.
+- Your component will automatically be wrapped with `Suspense` for lazy loading.
+- Dynamic imports ensure that only the code for the currently viewed tool is loaded, reducing the initial bundle size and improving page load speeds.

 ## 4. Add Documentation